profoundry-us/loco_motion/CONTRIBUTING.md

 In order to create a new component, you'll need to create the appropriate `*_component.rb` file in the relevant directory inside of the `app/components/daisy` folder.
-You'll also need to create a new `*_component` sidecar directory to store the relevant HAML, JS, and CSS files.
+You'll also need to create a new `*_component.html.haml` file and potentially a `*_controller.js` file if the component requires Javascript.

 For example, if you wanted to add the Alert component (https://daisyui.com/components/alert/), you would need to